borntofrappe/learning-d3/Ideal Lap Analysis/README.md

 ### Dotplot

 The first type of chart is a variation of a lollipop chart, itself a variation of a barplot.
 Instead of bars, instead of lines culminating in circles, the idea is to plot only the circles at the coordinate specified by the lap time.

+### Barplot

+The more conventional bar plot highlights the gap to the ideal lap.